pavalos6401/nvim-config/README.md

 ## Requirements

+### General

-Package: `neovim`
+Package: `neovim` or `vim`

+- Plugins manager (auto installs): [vim-plug](https://github.com/junegunn/vim-plug)

+### Neovim

 - Python client: `python-pynvim`
 - Ruby bindings: `ruby-neovim` (AUR)
 - Nodejs client: `nodejs-neovim` (AUR)
 - Clipboard: `xsel`/`xclip`
-- Plugins manager (auto installs): [vim-plug](https://github.com/junegunn/vim-plug)

 ## Installation

+### Neovim

 1. Install the required packages.
-2. Copy, or symlink, the files in `dotfiles/config/nvim/` to `~/.config/nvim/`
+2. Copy or symlink all files in this repo to `~/.config/nvim/`.
-3. Open `nvim`, if `vim-plug` was not installed, it will auto-install.
+3. Open `nvim`.
+If `vim-plug` was not installed, it will auto-install.
 4. There will be a few errors, about the plugins not being installed, but after pressing enter, they will auto-install.
-5. Exit `nvim`, and open it again.
+5. Exit `nvim`, and open it again, all plugins should now be set up properly.

+### Vim

+1. Install the required packages.
+2. Copy or symlink the files in this repo to `~/.vim/` (except `init.vim`).
+3. Copy or symlink `init.vim` to `~/.vimrc`.
+4. Open `vim`, if `vim-plug` was not installed, it will auto-install.
+5. There will be a few errors, about the plugins not being installed, but after pressing enter, they will auto-install.
+6. Exit `vim`, and open it again.